UST-EDMM/getting-started/examples/multiple-participants/README.md

 ![](../../docs/images/orchestration_gui.png)

-Note: Multiple, DTSMs and a BPMN workflow for the respective participant should be created and can be found in the repository directory.
+> **Note:** Multiple, DTSMs and a BPMN workflow for the respective participant should be created and can be found in the repository directory.
+> Examples of the generated workflows are available in the [`workflows`](workflows) directory.

 ### Start the deployment utilizing the generated BPMN workflows